xavios/learn-next-js/Readme.md

     - [slug]
       - page.tsx

-The component in page.tsx receives a props.params.slug with the variable content.
+The component in `page.tsx` receives a `props.params.slug` with the slug variable content.

+Use `<Image />` from `next/image` to harness the power of NextJs based image optimization.

 ## Things to check on